Georgetown University Scholarships (2025–2026)

 How much can it save?

-At Georgetown, up to $2,500 per year.
-It stacks with federal, state, and institutional aid (subject to cost-of-attendance limits).
+Up to $2,500 per year at Georgetown.
+It can be combined with federal, state, and institutional aid (up to the full cost of attendance).

 Is it automatic?

-No. Families must submit the DCTAG application each year by OSSE’s deadlines, and complete federal/institutional aid forms as required.
+No. Students must submit the DCTAG application each year through OSSE and complete the FAFSA and CSS Profile as required.

 ✅ Automatic Merit Scholarships

 Georgetown University does not offer automatic, GPA- or test-based merit scholarships.
 All institutional aid is determined by financial need, and admission alone does not trigger automatic awards.
-Parents should know this upfront, since it differs from many public universities.
+This distinguishes Georgetown from many public universities and some private peers.

-Note: Georgetown does not participate in National Merit, the Stamps Scholarship, or the QuestBridge National College Match programs.
+Note: Georgetown does not participate in National Merit, the Stamps Scholarship, or the QuestBridge National College Match for undergraduate merit aid.

 Automatic Aid FAQ